AllenMay/quotes/README.md

-#Curated Quote List
+# Curated Quote List

-##About
+## About

 This is a collection of favorite quotes from members of the infamous Coding Collective.
 This repository is built for anyone to practice collaborating using git.
-Add as many quotes as you like!
+Add as many quotes as you l ike!

-##Add
+## Add

 To add to the list of quotes:

 1. Fork repository to your personal Github repository.
 2. Add your quote either directly on Github or clone to your computer and make changes
 3. Create Pull Request.

-##The Quotes
+## The Quotes

 > No matter where you go - there you are.